drduh/Debian-Privacy-Server-Guide/README.md

     ..%.5.t.>...............google.to..............+.
     ^C

-Once DNSCrypt is configured on the client, configure `dnsmasq` or another DNS program on the client to use `127.0.0.1#40` as the upstream resolver.
+Once DNSCrypt is configured on the client, edit `/etc/dnsmasq.conf` and append `server=127.0.0.1#40` to use the local port for DNSCrypt.

 ## Privoxy